mattmaynes2/aria/reports/final/3-Technical/3-Scenarios/4-SmartLighting.md

 The graphs below depict the relationships between the light sensor, the motion sensor, and the smart light brightness level in multiple different scenarios.
 The goal of these graphs is to illustrate how the machine learning can interpret the sensor data to achieve the required functionality.
-The first relationship the machine learning need to recognize is the correlation between the PIR detecting motion and the lights being turned on.
+The first relationship that the machine learning will need to recognize is the correlation between the PIR detecting motion and the lights being turned on.
 When no motion is detected, the light level detected by the LightOffice sensor is allowed to decrease to 0 without the lights being turned on.